 Tetrahydrocannabinolic Acid (THCA)

-Tetrahydrocannabinolic acid (THCA) should not be confused with THC as they are quite different, despite their similar names.
-Most importantly, THCA is an inactive precursor to THC in the live host plant; when the cannabis flower is decarboxylated, that is, heated to its vaporization temperature, the THCA becomes THC.
+Tetrahydrocannabinolic acid (THCA) is an inactive precursor to THC in the live host plant.
+When the cannabis flower is decarboxylated, that is, heated to its vaporization temperature, the THCA becomes THC.

 Many people consume cannabis raw, in an effort to use THCA for medical purposes.
-It is said to be one of the reasons that raw cannabis has become known as a superfood to a growing number of nutrition specialists and consumers.
-When used as a raw ingredient in one’s nutritional regimen, some believe THCA can help protect against neurodegenerative diseases and help with its anti-inflammatory properties.
+It is said to be one of the reasons raw cannabis has become known as a superfood to a growing number of nutrition specialists and consumers.
+When used as a raw ingredient in one’s nutritional regimen, some believe THCA can help protect against neurodegenerative diseases and offer the benefit of anti-inflammatory properties.
 As with other little-studied cannabinoids, there’s very little data to back this up.

 Terpenes are not cannabinoids; they are oil compounds found in cannabis and many other plants that have aromatic effects, giving plants their distinct scents.

-Terpenes are typically associated with cannabis plants because of the high concentration and very distinct smells that cannabis plants possess.
-However, terpenes can be found in a wide variety of plants including menthol plants, neem trees, lavender, pine, and many more.
+Terpenes are typically associated with cannabis because of their high concentration and cannabis plants distinct smell.
+However, terpenes can also be found in a wide variety of plants including menthol plants, neem trees, lavender, pine, and many more.
 Like in the evolution of other plants, cannabis developed terpenes in order to attract pollinators.

-While there is little hard evidence to suggest that that terpene content influences how cannabis affects users, it is currently one of the most studied components of cannabis.
+While there is little hard evidence to suggest terpene content influences how cannabis affects users, they are among of the most studied components of cannabis.
 According to stoner lore, indica strains typically contain earthier terpenes and sativas carry piney or citrus-y scents.

 Some of the more common terpenes found in cannabis are: